rayoflight11/Manufacturing-Performance-Analysis/README.md

 - Used bar chart and column chart for production line and shift comparison
 - Line chart- poduction trend over time
 - Ribbon chart- Defect rate ranking by production line
-- Built slicers- Enables users to interact with dashboard and explore spcific insights
+- Built slicers- Enables users to interact with dashboard and explore specific insights
 ### Key Insights from Dashboard
 - High Defect Rates Concentrated in Specific Machines : The dashboard shows that certain machines consistently produce a higher number of defective units compared to others, This indicates possible equipment issues or maintenance gaps and the machines may be operating below optimal performance levels.
 - Production is Dominated by a Few Key Products : A small number of products contribute a large portion of the total production volume, these products are likely high demand.
 Also they have strong impact on overall manufacturing performance, Any issue affecting these products could have a major operational impact.
-- Variation in Production Output Over Time : The production trend line shows noticeable fluctuations across different dates.Some periods have high production peaks, while others drop significantly, This could be influenced by:
+- Variation in Production Output Over Time : The production trend line shows noticeable fluctuations across different dates.
+Some periods have high production peaks, while others drop significantly, This could be influenced by:
    - Machine downtime
    - Supply chain interruptions
    - Workforce or scheduling issues